CarsonQuiason/PPO-Rocket-League-Bot/README.md

 - Bot behavior is controlled by `bot.py`
 - Bot appearance is controlled by `appearance.cfg`
-- Switch branches to reflect the desired model
+- Switch branches to reflect the desired model (Main contains the 500m Model)

 See https://github.com/RLBot/RLBotPythonExample/wiki for documentation and tutorials.